iluwatar/java-design-patterns/aggregator-microservices/README.md

 }
 ```

-Next we can introduce our `Aggregator` microservice.
+Next, we can introduce our `Aggregator` microservice.
 It contains clients `ProductInformationClient` and
 `ProductInventoryClient` for calling respective microservices.

 ```java